appium/appium-espresso-driver/README.md

 ### mobile: getPerformanceDataTypes

-Fetches the list of supported perfomance data types that could be used as `dataType` argument value to [mobile: getPerformanceData](#mobile-getperformancedata) extension.
+Fetches the list of supported performance data types that could be used as `dataType` argument value to [mobile: getPerformanceData](#mobile-getperformancedata) extension.
 Available since driver version 2.23

 #### Returned Result